 - Encourage virtual tours and open houses. - Use digital notary seal and remote signings. - Use electronic closing on home loans. - Limit number of people in office at one time. - Only the decision maker(s) should attend showings.
 No children should attend.
-Sick individuals should not attend showings. - Provide sanitizing station in home, including soap, paper towels, garbage can and hand sanitizer. - Only realtor or sellers turn lights on, open doors, cabinets, closets etc. - Clients may not open cabinets to minimize germ spread. - Sanitize the home prior to and following showings.
+Sickindividuals should not attend showings. - Provide sanitizing station in home, including soap, paper towels, garbage can and hand sanitizer. - Only realtor or sellers turn lights on, open doors, cabinets, closets etc. - To minimize germ spread clients may not open cabinets. - Sanitize the home prior to and following showings.